alexjson/pan0/README.md

 #pan0
 pan0 is an application for the narrative clip which is used to find panorama sequences in the feed.
+The raw data from the camera must be used.

 Only tested on Ubuntu